Altant457/CA-1-frontend/README.md

 TBD

 ## Backend repo
-You can see get to the backend repo [here](https://github.com/Altant457/CA-1-backend)
+You can get to the backend repo [here](https://github.com/Altant457/CA-1-backend)